k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 The chunk size is set using the config.ini file parameters, defined per node:

-* INSTANCE_CHUNK_SIZE - impacts the read from System DB (pagination) and write into System DB chunk size (whose default is 10MB – 10485760 bytes).
+* INSTANCE_CHUNK_SIZE - impacts the read from System DB (pagination) and write into System DB chunk size, whose default is 10MB (10,485,760 bytes).

 ### Improve LUI Partitioning